tysker/Datamatiker3Semester.io/react/react.md

 * **Describe the term Single Page Application and why it has become so popular for modern web-applications**

 A single-page-application are webb aps that loads a single html page and dynamically update as the user interacts with the app.
-SPA's use AJAX and HTML5 to create fluid and responsive Web apps, without constant page reloads..
+SPA's use AJAX and HTML5 to create fluid and responsive Web apps, without constant page reloads.
 This means much of the work happens on the clients side, in JavaScript.

+**Why they are so popular?**

+' SPA's are fast, as most ressourcess (HTML+CSS+Scripts) are only loaded once throughout the lifespan of the application.
+Only data is transmitted back and forward.
+* Development for SPA's are simplified and much easier to deploy.
+There is no need to write code to render pages on the server.
+* SPA's are easy to debug with Chrome, as you can monitor network operations, investigate page elements and data associated with it.
+If you use React for develop your application, you can also use Google's Chrome React extendsion to investigate your React/JSX code iven further.
+* It is easier to make mobile apps.
+* SPA can cache any data localy on your computer, so you application could even work offline.

 <img src="../images/spa.png" width="400"/>